Roman Polanski sexual abuse case: Rape case

-Geimer testified that Polanski provided champagne that they shared as well as part of a Quaalude, and despite her protests, he performed oral sex upon her, had vaginal intercourse, and sodomized her, each time after being told "no" and being asked to stop.
+Geimer testified that Polanski provided champagne that they shared as well as part of a Quaalude, and despite her protests, he performed oral sex on her, and penetrated her both vaginally and anally, each time after being told "no" and being asked to stop.

-Although Geimer has insisted that the sex was non-consensual, Polanski has disputed this.

 Describing the event in his autobiography, Polanski stated that he did not drug Geimer, that she "wasn't unresponsive", and that she did not respond negatively when he inquired as to whether or not she was enjoying what he was doing.
-The 28-page probation report submitted to the court by Kenneth Fare, his parole officer, and signed by deputy Irwin Gold, excused his behavior due to his creative genius and being an immigrant from a land with different morals, placed some of the blame on the victim and her mother, and concluded by saying that there was evidence "that the victim was not only physically mature, but willing."
+The 28-page probation report submitted to the court by Kenneth Fare, his parole officer, and signed by deputy Irwin Gold, excused his behavior due to his creative genius and being an immigrant from a land with different morals, placed some of the blame on the victim and her mother, and concluded by saying that there was evidence "that the victim was not only physically mature, but willing".
 The officers report also quoted two psychiatrists' denial of Polanski being "a pedophile" or "sexual deviant".

 Claiming to protect Geimer from a trial, her attorney arranged a plea bargain.
 Polanski accepted, and, under the terms of the agreement, the five initial charges were dismissed.
 Instead, Polanski pleaded guilty to the lesser charge of engaging in unlawful sexual intercourse with a minor.